waspp-consortium/wastewater_sim/README.md

 # wastewater_sim
 This repository contains code and data supporting the results presented in the manuscript "The public health value of wastewater surveillance for viruses with pandemic potential: a modelling study".
 We have also released the package [wastewatchR](https://github.com/mrc-ide/wastewatchR/releases/tag/paper1_version1) which we created to implement our modelling framework that we used to simulate zoonotic spillover, human-to-human transmission, and wastewater/clinical surveillance.

-Within this repository is everything you need to recreate the results in our manuscript, with the exception of the SARS-CoV-2 case data shared with us by Dr Joanne Hewitt and Dr Bridget Armstrong which we used to define the relationship between relative viral load shed to wastewater and probability of wastewater detection.
+Within this repository is everything you need to recreate the results in our manuscript, with the exception of the SARS-CoV-2 data shared by Dr Joanne Hewitt and Bridget Armstrong (https://doi.org/10.1016/j.watres.2021.118032) which we used to define the relationship between relative viral load shed to wastewater and probability of wastewater detection.

 ## Structure of the repository